ambiso/ambiso.github.io/content/2023-02-28-bitwarden-pin/index.md

 Effectively, Bitwarden may just as well store the data in plain text on disk.

-Bitwarden does not warn about this risk.
+Bitwarden clients do not warn about this risk.
 </div>

 The Bitwarden desktop client and browser extensions allow the user to unlock Bitwarden with a PIN.